Vanderbilt resuming normal patient care locally

-The site, Vanderbilt Integrated Primary Care at 1616 W. Main St., will return to normal patient care Monday, with extended days and hours of Monday through Saturday from 7 a.m. to 7 p.m.
+The site, Vanderbilt Integrated Primary Care at 1616 W. Main St., will returned to normal patient care Monday, with extended days and hours of Monday through Saturday from 7 a.m. to 7 p.m.

 Pope said Vanderbilt has in place the following steps to keep patients and employees safe as it restarts procedures and expands outpatient clinic services: